 Admissions Criteria and Procedures

-Admission to baccalaureate study at The College of William & Mary does not automatically include admission to programs in the School of Education.
+Admission to baccalaureate study at The College of William and Mary does not automatically include admission to programs in the School of Education.
 Rather, students apply for admission to a program during the second semester of the sophomore year or first semester of the junior by completing an application form that can be obtained on the web at http://education.wm.edu/documents/admissions/Undergradapp.pdf.
 Admission to the undergraduate education program requires an overall grade point average of at least 2.0 in course work completed to date.
-After the application forms are submitted, the Office of Academic Programs verifies the applicants' prior course work and grade point average.
-The applicants' admission folders are then reviewed.
+After the application forms are submitted, the Office of Academic Programs verifies the applicants’ prior course work and grade point average.
+The applicants’ admission folders are then reviewed.
 Questions pertaining to the admissions process should be directed to The Office of Academic Programs in the School of Education or by calling 221-2317.

 Students are urged to take full advantage of the advisement services in the School of Education.
 During their freshman and sophomore years, they are encouraged to talk with faculty in the School about potential careers in teaching.
 Upon admission to an education program, individual students are assigned academic advisors who are faculty members in the program.
 Before registering for education courses, students should meet with their advisors to discuss academic, personal and professional goals; to review both the academic regulations of the College and the specific course requirements for teacher licensure; and to plan a program of studies in education.
 Advisors work with the students throughout their junior and senior years.